beyera/ubuntu-op/README.md

 ## Disclaimer

-Any of the companies listed above does not officially endorse this project.
+None of the companies listed above officially endorse this project.
 You assume your own risk by using any of the generated artifacts.